k-shimari/nod4j/README.md

 1. If no values are contained in the variable during the filtered period, the highlighting of the variable is turned off.

 ## Limitation
-  * This tool cannot get following variables in current implementation.
+  * This tool does not show following variables in current implementation but we can confirm them clicking the `ALL LOGS` button in view.
-    * Method actual arguments
     * Method return value at caller method
-    * Related to some kinds of operand
+    * Related to some kinds of operand correctly
       * ++, +=, --, -=
     * multiple lines expression